lugenx/lab/README.md

 # Lab
-**Lab** is a quick way to spin up throwaway files for rapid experimenting.
-Reduces the overhead of trying out code snippets.
-No more fuss about filenames or folders—just type `lab js` (or any extension) and start coding instantly in your editor.
-All files are auto-named (e.g., `250112a.js`) and live in a `lab` folder.
-By default, they vanish after 7 days, keeping things tidy.
+**Lab** lets you experiment with code instantly—just type `lab js` (or any extension) and your editor opens, ready to go.
+No more overhead of creating files and folders.
+Your experiments are automatically organized with smart names (e.g., `250112a.js`) in a `lab` folder, and they clean themselves up after 7 days to keep things tidy.

 ## Install
 ### macOS (Intel)